alku7660/ORANGE/README.md

 ## Information to run the algorithm:
 ### Running ORANGE
-The ORANGE algorithm requires the information on possible feature values, feature values directionality and feature mutability, for each of the features in each dataset of interest.
+The ORANGE algorithm requires the information on the type of feature (categorical, binary, ordinal, continuous), for each of the features in each dataset of interest.
 In the data_constructor.py file, you may find the definitions for each of these properties for each of the tested datasets in the paper.
 Should you require adding one dataset that is not part of the ones already set, please complete that dataset information in this file.

 #### Machine